defenseunicorns/uds-capability-sonarqube/docs/idam.md

-# IDAM integration with uds-capability-sonarqube
+# IDAM integration with uds-package-sonarqube

-The sonarqube capability is preconfigured to work with an IDAM solution, but IDAM is disabled by default.
+The sonarqube package is preconfigured to work with an IDAM solution, but IDAM is disabled by default.

 ## IDAM Variables